Scrap the Welfare State!

 I have argued elsewhere that some of those voters who think themselves thoughtfully committed to the welfare state should at least sense a dissonance between their career ambitions and any claim to be socialist.
 Many of them declare that they are wedded to state provision but buy private provision either habitually or when – in medical extremis or consumerist impatience – they are tired of the state’s rationing.
 Alongside these private developments, our NHS is already deeply infiltrated by private players.
 It may be – as so often – that the impossible future is quietly becoming the new modernity without showing its hand until it has taken over.

-Part of the unconfortable frankness politicians will need to display, and the voters to accept, is that the UK is less rich than it thinks.
-The big Tory lie is that low taxes would lead to “more money in your pocket,” as though it would be available for consumerism (after all, we could only have lower taxes if we accepted less state provision).
+Part of the uncomfortable frankness politicians will need to display, and the voters to accept, is that the UK is less rich than it thinks.
+The big Tory lie is that low taxes would lead to “more money in your pocket,” as though it would be available for consumerism (after all, we could only have lower taxes if we accepted less state provision and higher insurance and savings costs).
 The big Labour lie is that high taxes could abolish poverty and provide much more welfare (though tax-payer meanness would keep the system under-funded).

 In libertarian heaven, individuals look after, and insure, themselves and thus cost the public very little.
 But in the real world, a good society will be very expensively a charge on citizens and the public purse and its access to the well-off.
 There will always be needful people, some of them feckless, so wealth transfer will always be essential, though it may be more state-mandated than state-provided.